Djibouti: Drought Post Disaster Needs Assessment

 Context and Objectives

-The primary objective was to support the Government of Djibouti to undertake a drought Post Disaster Needs Assessment (PDNA), to identify priority drought mitigation measures and develop a recovery strategy to address the short term emergency needs.
+The primary objective of this project was to support the Government of Djibouti to undertake a drought Post Disaster Needs Assessment (PDNA), to identify priority drought mitigation measures and develop a recovery strategy to address the short term emergency needs.
 The PDNA also enabled strategies that support sustainable, economically strong livelihoods that address medium and long-term development goals, and reduce the need for routine emergency appeals.

 Main Activities and results